-This post comes with a complete listing of GED® prep class sites and testing facilities in the San Francisco, California, region.
+This post lists all GED® prep class sites and testing facilities in the San Francisco region.

-California also allowed two other exams to be used for high school equivalency testing, the TASC and HiSET exams.
+California uses multiple exams for high school equivalency (HSE) testing, the GED, TASC, and HiSET.

 Be aware that there is NO online HSE testing option.
 Testing must be done at an official state-approved test center.